 The 2022 PSD uses EUL values of 6 and 8 years for the retro-commissioning of HVAC controls.
 The source for most of these values was the 2005 Measure Life Study prepared for the Massachusetts Joint Utilities by ERS, while some values were sourced from the California 2008 Database for Energy-Efficient Resources (DEER).
 Notably, the 8-year EUL value from the ERS (2005) study appears to be an agreement between parties for programmable thermostats and the source value of the 6-year EUL for the “adjust scheduling” and “reset set-points” measures is unclear.
 While the results from this study do not vary substantially to the values in the 2022 PSD, the sources used to develop our estimate are more recent and in better alignment with the program’s measure mix.

 For additional specificity, Appendix C lists the RCx measures in the 2022 PSD, the current EUL value, and the recommended value from this study.
-Because the literature review also included RCx measures outside the five categories targeted in this study (e.g., process-related measures), the Evaluation Team recommends using the non-specific RCx measure EUL of 7 years for any RCx measure categories not listed in the table above.
+Because the literature review also included HVAC RCx measures outside the five categories targeted in this study, the Evaluation Team recommends using the non-specific RCx measure EUL of 7 years for any HVAC RCx measure categories not listed in the table above.

 Improving RCx Persistence